 As a beginner, you want skis that are easy to turn so you can learn to parallel turn.
 You want shaped or parabolic carving skis.
 These are sometimes referred to as front side skis as well.
 These have narrow waists with wide tips and tails.
 The waist width should be in the range of 70-85mm.

-These skis typically have integrated bindings that can adjust to any boot size.
+These skis typically have an integrated ski binding that can adjust to any boot size.
 You still should have a ski shop set up the bindings to your weight and size.
 You want bindings that will release when you fall so you don’t get an injury learning to ski.

 The below video has some tips for choosing ski size.